 There are a couple of standout points to mention.
 The first is that unlike the newest iPhone the iPad does have a 3.5mm headphone jack.
-I do use bluetooth headsets some of the time but the option to be able to plug in wired headsets is still something I’d think of as essential.
-Secondly every generation of iPad’s seems to get thinner – except for this one.
+I do use Bluetooth headsets some of the time but the option to be able to plug in wired headsets is still something I’d think of as essential.
+Secondly, every generation of iPad’s seems to get thinner – except for this one.
 The 2017 iPad is actually slightly thicker than the 2016 iPad Air 2 while being slightly thinner than the 2016 iPad Air.
-It’s almost un-noticable but Apple have made the trade off to save money and be able to reduce the iPad’s cost.
+It’s almost un-noticeable but Apple has made the trade off to save money and be able to reduce the iPad’s cost.

 Finally there are four versions of the iPad – 32gb and 128 and with and without Cellular data.
 We’ve been using the 128GB without data and unless money is very tight I’d not recommend going for the lower capacity storage.